 Given the diversified breadth of our company, we believe that we are well-positioned to mitigate any material risks arising as a result of COVID-19.
 From an operational perspective, our current cash balance, coupled with expected cash flows from operating activities for the remainder of the year as well as our current borrowing capacity under the Revolving Credit Agreement, are expected to be more than sufficient to meet operating cash requirements, planned capital expenditures, interest payments on long-term debt obligations, payments on lease obligations, pension and postretirement funding requirements, and dividend payments through at least the remainder of the year.
+In May 2020, we took additional actions to strengthen our financial flexibility through the pricing of \$300 million of senior notes.
+The transaction is expected to close no later than August 13, 2020, with the proceeds intended to be used for general corporate purposes.
+We will continue to diligently monitor business conditions and consider additional actions, as necessary.
 However, given the current level of uncertainty regarding potential COVID-19 economic impacts, we are unable to predict whether we will experience increased borrowing costs or other costs of capital which in turn could potentially result in future liquidity issues.
+See Part II, Item 1A.
+"Risk Factors" for a detailed description of the risks resulting from the COVID-19 pandemic.